 Contact

-Heather Lavigne, an expert in child development and research methodology, leads studies that explore how to enhance formal and informal PreK–12 learning.
-She is heading up a body of work that investigates young children’s learning from media.
-In collaboration with WGBH, she is a principal investigator (PI) of several National Science Foundation initiatives that support children’s computational thinking.
-As co-PI of Ruff Family Science, she is informing a program model for intergenerational science learning.
+A widely published author, Lavigne leads studies that explore how to enhance formal and informal PreK–12 STEM learning.
+She has headed up a body of work that investigates young children’s learning from media.
+In collaboration with WGBH, she has been a principal investigator (PI) of several National Science Foundation initiatives that examine strategies to support children’s computational thinking.

 Before joining EDC, Lavigne was the director of education at WGBY Public Television, where she oversaw projects focused on PreK–12 education and teacher professional development.